AlfaBetaBeta/gmsh-3D-arch-mesoscale/README.md

 The spatial mesh comprises solely 20-noded serendipitous hexahedrons, forming a **single arch** as a standalone structural component (i.e. without further typical masonry elements like backfill or backing).

-Illustratively, an example of arch mesh is shown below, alongside the local and global coordinate systems used throughout (though the latter are mere reference in this context, they are kept for consistency with [other repositories](https://github.com/AlfaBetaBeta/gmsh-3D-arch-bridge)).
+Illustratively, an example of arch mesh is shown below, alongside the local and global coordinate systems used throughout (though the latter is mere reference in this context, it is kept for consistency with [other repositories](https://github.com/AlfaBetaBeta/gmsh-3D-arch-bridge)).
 Note that the volumes are made transparent for clarity.

 <img src="https://github.com/AlfaBetaBeta/gmsh-3D-arch-mesoscale/blob/master/img/Axes-local-global.png" width=100% height=100%>